rutgerblom/SDDC.Lab/README.md

    * Deploy two NSX-T Edge Transport Nodes
    * Create NSX-T Edge Cluster
    * Create NSX-T Transport Node Profile
-   * Attach NSX-T Transport Node Profile to the "Comnpute" vSphere cluster (This will deploy NSX-T on the ESXi hosts in that cluster)
+   * Attach NSX-T Transport Node Profile to the "Compute" vSphere cluster (this will effectively install NSX-T bits and configuration on the ESXi hosts in that cluster)

 ### Diagrams